NVIDIA-Merlin/models/main/_sources/README.md.txt

 ### Getting Started

-Merlin Models makes it straighforward to define architectures that adapt to different input features.
+Merlin Models makes it straightforward to define architectures that adapt to different input features.
 This adaptability is provided by building on a core feature of the NVTabular library.
 When you use NVTabular for feature engineering, NVTabular creates a schema that identifies the input features.
 You can see the `Schema` object in action by looking at the [Applying to your own dataset with Merlin Models and NVTabular](https://github.com/NVIDIA-Merlin/models/examples/02-Merlin-Models-and-NVTabular-applying-to-your-own-dataset.html) example notebook.